Energy Business MBA Track

 Energy Business Track Courses

-The track’s curriculum emphasizes both specialized courses at Tepper and, just as importantly, courses offered by Carnegie Mellon’s world-class engineering and public policy schools.
-A track course list is available here.
+The track’s curriculum emphasizes both specialized courses at the Tepper School and, just as importantly, courses offered by Carnegie Mellon’s engineering and public policy schools.
+Review the track curriculum.

 Energy Business Capstone Course